1940 - 1949

 On July 2nd, the varsity lined up against Cal.
 Cal had stayed with Washington in the first mile of each previous three-mile race, so the Huskies knew the crew had early strength.
 What they did not know is Cal felt convinced they could win this race based on a sub-par performance at the IRA.
 Cal took an early lead in the race, with Washington staying within reach, but with 500m to go Washington was behind by 3/4 length.
 A furious finishing sprint brought the crew back rapidly, but California won by a stunning three feet.

-On July 10, the JV 4+ bested eleven other entrants at the trials to become the U.S. representative in the fours competition.
+On July 10th, the Husky 4+ bested eleven other entrants at the Trials to become the U.S. representative in the fours competition.
 The crew sailed to London without Al Ulbrickson; he had declined the invitation to be small boats coach, ceding the job to George Pocock, who was already slated as rigger for the team.
-The SS America was equipped on deck with four ergometers, which the athletes shared with their new teammates daily.
+The SS America was equipped on deck with four ergometers, which the athletes shared with their new California teammates daily.

 The course was at Henley.
 There were over 200 other crews there practicing for various Olympic events, and it was crowded.
 No launches were permitted on the course, meaning coaches on bicycles, speaking countless languages, competed for space on a three foot wide path.
 Pocock, the former sculling champion born and raised on the Thames near Eton, knew where they needed to go.
 Eight miles down the river was a boathouse at Marlow and four miles of open water for training - with no limitations on launches.
 Ky Ebright did not hesitate, the two found a launch, the crews rowed the eight miles (and two locks) down the river, and there the California eight and the Washington four trained for an intense and private week as teammates.